Skip to main content

 Top things that go wrong

 1. Grows large or needs a very big footprint.
-Black ghost knifefish is often sold at sizes that hide adult length (~45cm on file) and a published minimum near **500L**.
+Black ghost knifefish is often sold at sizes that hide adult length (~45cm) and a published minimum near **500L**.
 Shop tanks are not adult housing.

 2. Fin-nipping risk in typical community layouts.
-Fin-nipping risk toward long-finned or slow tank mates when the school is understocked, bored, or kept in a tank too short to spread out in.
+Will nip long fins or slow fish when the school is too small, bored, or kept in a short tank.

 More issue cards below, after species context.